1997 Indianapolis 500: 1996–97 IRL season

-For its first season, the IRL schedule was situated such that the Indianapolis 500 would be the final race of the season.
-That provided that the IRL champion would be crowned at the conclusion of the Indianapolis 500 - and could possibly even be the Indy 500 winner.
-The arrangement proved unusual, and ultimately disruptive.
-The second season of the IRL, referred to as the 1996–97 season, was originally scheduled to begin at Loudon in August 1996, and conclude with the 1997 Indy 500 in May 1997.
+The IRL made the Indianapolis 500 its final race of its first season, so the IRL champion would be crowned after the race, which might even determine the champion.
+The second season of the IRL, referred to as the 1996–97 season, was originally to begin at Loudon in August 1996, and conclude with the 1997 Indy 500 in May 1997.

-In October 1996, league officials announced that the series would revert to a traditional calendar-based season.
-To aid the transition, the 1996–97 season would include the two races run in late 1996, and all races run in the calendar year of 1997.
+But in October 1996, league officials announced that the series would revert to a traditional calendar-based season.
+To aid the transition, the 1996–97 season would include the two races run in late 1996 and all races run in the calendar year of 1997.
 The Indianapolis 500 would no longer serve as the season finale.

 25/8 Rule and locked-in entries

-For the second year in a row, 25 (of 33) starting grid positions for the Indianapolis 500 were set aside for the top 25 cars in 1996-97 season IRL points standings.
-Known as the "25/8 Rule", the controversial arrangement was introduced during the 1996 IRL season and had been a key issue that led the CART teams to boycott the 1996 race.
-IRL officials, however, stated that the rule had already served its purpose of guaranteeing a starting field for other races on the IRL schedule, leaving the door open for its eventual demise in 1998.
+For the second year in a row, 25 of the 33 starting grid positions for the Indianapolis 500 were set aside for the top 25 cars in the 1996-97 season IRL points standings.
+Known as the "25/8 Rule", the controversial arrangement was introduced during the 1996 IRL season and had been a key reason that CART teams boycotted the 1996 race.
+IRL officials argued that the rule had already served its purpose of guaranteeing a starting field for other races on the IRL schedule, leaving the door open for its demise in 1998.
+This was eventually confirmed during the month.

-The format (similar in practice to NASCAR's Top 35 rule introduced years later) provided that the top 25 entries in owner points (not drivers) were guaranteed a "locked-in" starting position, and could not be bumped, provided they completed a four-lap qualifying run over a minimum prescribed speed.
-Officials set 203 mph as the minimum.
+The format, which would be mimicked years later by NASCAR's Top 35 rule, guaranteed a "locked-in" starting position for the top 25 entries in owner points (not drivers), as long as they completed a four-lap qualifying run over a minimum prescribed speed: 203 mph.
 The grid would still be arranged by speed rank.
 The remaining eight positions would be filled by non-top 25 entries, and bumping could only occur among those eight positions and the non-top 25 participants.

 The #15 and the #74 entries, both raced at the first two races of the 1996-97 season, never appeared during the month of May.
 Della Penna Motorsports had left the Indy Racing League at the end of calendar year 1996 to compete in CART, while Tempero-Giuffre Racing stayed away from the track despite entering an Infiniti-powered G-Force.
 Therefore, only 23 of the 25 eligible "locked-in" entries were present to accept their berth, and ten at-large starting positions were up for grabs at the onset of qualifying.